openstack/tenks/doc/source/install.rst

 Pre-Requisites
 --------------

-Currently, Tenks supports CentOS 7.5.
+Currently, Tenks supports the following OS distributions on the hypervisor:

+* CentOS Stream 8
+* Ubuntu Focal 20.04

 To avoid conflicts with Python packages installed by the system package manager it is recommended to install Tenks in a virtualenv.
 Ensure that the